Gazette July 2005

 This raises an interesting prospect.
 As defined by the US National Cholesterol Education Program Adult Treatment Panel III guidelines an HDL (HDL-C) level of 60 mg/dL (1.55 mmol/L) or greater has cardioprotective effects while the multi-center statin trials demonstrated that for coronary disease patients a level of LDL below 70 mg/dL (1.81 mmol/L) had reversal of atherosclerosis effects and therefore patients at severe cardiac risk are advised to bring their LDL below that level.
 Since further studies will unfold in the years to come defining preferable ranges and limits for maximal cardioprotection, it raises bold options for a healthy individual seeking optimal healthy longevity.

 Since there is a wide variation in HDL and LDL levels among the general population as well as genetic differences in the levels of various enzymes involved in the reverse cholesterol transfer mechanism, it will take a long time before an individually tailored adjustment of lipoprotein levels will be feasible for the general population.
 At this stage I am willing to speculate that eventually medical opinion will advise levels trending toward 'longevity syndrome' levels with HDL 60 -100 mg/dL (1.55 - 3.6 mmol/L) and LDL 30-40 mg/dL (~0.8 - 1.0 mmol/L).
-Of course attention to triglyceride levels, VLDL, C-reactive protein, homocysteine and fibrinogen will need to be monitored and if necessary adjusted as stated in Cholesterol_01.
-John Fahey
+Of course attention to triglyceride levels, VLDL, C-reactive protein, homocysteine and fibrinogen will need to be monitored and if necessary adjusted as stated in Erinpharm Central.

 John L. Fahey johnfahey@tds.net